jamesread/faridoon/docs/installation/docker-compose.md

 Change your environment variables as necessary to set your passwords (`DB_PASS` should be the same as `MYSQL_PASSWORD`. `DB_USER` should be the same as `MYSQL_USER`, etc).

 Save this file as `docker-compose.yml` and run `docker-compose up -d` in the same directory.
 Faridoon will be available at `http://localhost:8080`.

-Before you can use Faridoon though, you must [run the database migrations](migrations.md).